JohnTocher/advent-of-code-2022/Puzzle_08/puzzle_08_notes.md

 This one is interesting, and doesn't seem to complex in general terms.
 Nothing revolutionary or particularly clever comes to mind.
 When that's the case, I tend to start with a brute force approach and see if any shrotcuts appear while I'm coding.
-Even average comouters are typcially so fast now that it's nearly impossible to tell an efficient solotion from a weaker one for all but the biggest of data sets.
+Even average comouters are typcially so fast now that it's nearly impossible to tell an efficient solution from a weaker one for all but the biggest of data sets.

 Start coding and see what happens.
 If you want to start smaller, I also downloaded the tiny, 5 x 5 forest grid to practice on.
 That's often worth doing just so that your print debug lines are a bit more manageble on the screen.
 It's called 'puzzle_08_input_tiny.txt'

+Ny algorithm was made up of the following:
+- Iterate over the row and column indexes, create a tuple (col, row) to use as look up values (keys)
+for the tree_heights data (dictionary)
+- For each tree point, traverse up and down, left and right, to the edges and in each case make a list of those points.
+- Pass the tree coordinates and the list of adjacent co-ordinates to a function which checks visibility and returns False if the view of the tree from the direction supplied, is blocked.
+- Repeat this for the other three directions
+- If all four directions show no visibility, then that tree is hidden from all edges.

 Run with:
 ```python puzzle_08-part_1_jmt.py```